-We know how important aesthetics are when presenting, or interpreting insights for your business.
-With Futrli you can tailor how your data looks to suit your specific needs.
+We know how important aesthetics are when presenting or interpreting insights for your business.
+With Futrli, you can tailor how your report looks to suit your specific needs.

 As you can see there are multiple available options for how you wish to display your information on your Card, and simply selecting an option will change your default chart type:

 For even more flexibility, you can also set how each individual row in your report displays on the chart.
-To do so, click the chart icon adjacent to the row you wish to edit and select a chart type for that row:
+To do so, click the same icon, but adjacent to the row you wish to edit, then select a chart type for that row:

 We can, of course, edit the order of the rows on the back of the Card.
 We can do this by clicking on the three bars on the right of any row and dragging and dropping the row into the desired position.

 When we are happy, we can view our updated chart by clicking on 'Done' in the top right of the Card, and when it flips around we can see the order of the rows (and the colour of the chart) has updated:

 If you've added a non-financial parent, financial category or group to your report, then by default we'll display the parent, category or group total on your chart.
 However sometimes you'll want to display all account rows, and you won't want to add and configure each row individually.